ICE 2

 The ICE 2 is the second series of German high-speed trains and one of six in the Intercity-Express family since 1995.
 The ICE 2 (half-) trains are even closer to a conventional push–pull train than the ICE 1, because each train consists of only one locomotive (Class 402, called powerhead), six passenger cars (Classes 805 to 807) and a cab car (Class 808).
+The maximum speed is 280 km/h, but this is limited to 250 km/h when the cab car is leading the train and even further down to 160 km/h when two units are coupled at the powerheads due to the forces on the overhead line by their respective pantographs.